-Information: For the purposes of this document, information is used to mean hard copy documents and ESI.
+Information: For the purposes of this document, information is used to mean hard-copy documents and electronically stored information.

-Information Governance: Information governance is the comprehensive, inter-disciplinary framework of policies, procedures, and controls used by mature organizations to maximize the value of an organization's information while minimizing associated risks by incorporating the requirements of: (1) e-discovery, (2) records & information management and (3) privacy/security into the process of making decisions about information.
+Information Governance: The comprehensive, interdisciplinary framework of policies, procedures, and controls used by mature organizations to maximize the value of an organization's information while minimizing associated risks by incorporating the requirements of: (1) eDiscovery, (2) records and information management, and (3) privacy/security, into the process of making decisions about information.
+See The Sedona Conference, Commentary on Information Governance, Second Edition, 20 SEDONA CONF.
+J. 95 (2019), available at https://thesedonaconference.org/publication/Commentary_on_Information_Governance.

 Information Lifecycle Management (ILM): A phrase used to discuss the policies and procedures governing the management of data within an organization, from creation through destruction.
-See Electronic Document Management.
+See Disposition; Electronic Document Management; Information Governance.